 Summary of applications

-The facilities at Cranfield University are used primarily for the following:
+The facilities at Cranfield University are used primarily as follows:

 - To prove that any ice protective measures are effective and to prove predictions.

-- Basic studies of ice growth & behaviour to support the development of new ice prediction methods
+- Basic studies of ice growth and behaviour to support the development of new ice prediction methods;